Tairovik/personal-site/content/pages/portfolio/project-8.md

     width: wide
     type: image_section
     image: /images/Afdal Analytics Home.png
-  - content: >
+  - content: >+
       The landing & supporting pages for the upcoming analytics platform in the Middle East & North Africa Region.
 Focusing on giving its user easy access and use of the data they need to drive their businesses forward.

+      I also made sure that throughout the whole project we meet our user's needs, provide clear hierarchy in terms of which elements and controls are more important, and keeping the consistency and standards at a familiar look and feel.

     type: text_section
   - image_alt: lorem-ipsum
     caption: Account & Team